 Genestealers combine this trope with Face Full of Alien Wing-Wong, a sub-species of Tyranid that focus on infiltrating target populations.
 They do this by changing a target's DNA slightly, making the target absolutely devoted to the Genestealer and Tyranids in general, and horny.
 Any child of the targeted creature (known as a Brood Brother) is less of the parent race and more Tyranid, until by the fourth generation Brood Brothers (well, Sisters) give birth to purestrain Genestealers.

 One straight example however is the fanfic Love Can Bloom which deals with the Eldar Farseer Taldeer of Ultwhe and her lover, a Vindicare Assasin designated LIIVI who spared her life and then got involved with her.
 Later they have a child named Lofn.
-As of Dark Heresy, the story is canon.
+The story is given a Shout-Out in Dark Heresy.

 Although "romance" wasn't involved, the earliest edition of Warhammer Fantasy Roleplay had half-orcs in it, as well as a race called the fimir, who consisted of sterile spellcasting females and fertile males, and thusly kidnapped human women to propagate themselves.
 Strangely, though most elements of that time (like half-orcs and gnomes) have been consigned to the dustbin of Retcon, fimir get an oblique mention in the Sigmar trilogy from Black Library.